 It is a community dedicated to fostering excellence in the field.

 WHAT IS AAS INSTITUTIONAL MEMBERSHIP?

 An AAS Institutional Membership allows organizations to improve access to the leading professional association in the global field of Asian Studies.
 Through a tiered membership dues structure, organizations can directly support students, independent and contingent scholars, and affiliated community members.
-In addition, the membership dues from well-funded organizations indirectly support the discounted memberships available to research centers and organizations situated in the Global South.
-We also encourage current institutional members to support affiliated or unaffiliated organizations in the Global South by purchasing institutional memberships as a gift.
+In addition, the membership dues from well-funded organizations indirectly support the discounted memberships available to research centers and organizations situated in non-OECD countries.
+We also encourage current institutional members to support affiliated or unaffiliated organizations in non-OECD countries by purchasing institutional memberships as a gift.

 The AAS Institutional Membership provides benefits to both the organization and its affiliated individuals.
 The member organization can reserve space at the AAS Annual Conference, receive discounts on exhibit booths and advertising, and purchase job postings in the AAS Career Center at discounted rates.